-Here we have also added 2 new records to constrain the model further.
-These are (i) the facular contribution to the TSI variations over 1978-2003, computed by Wenzler [2005] with the SATIRE-S model from KP NSO magnetograms and continuum images, and (ii) the solar irradiance flux integrated over wavelengths 220-240 nm over the period 1947-2006 as reconstructed by Krivova et al. [2009a] and Krivova et al. [2010] using solar F10.7 cm radio flux (before 1974) and KP NSO as well as MDI magnetograms and continuum images (after 1974).
-The two new sets serve, firstly, to provide further constraints on the model and the values of the free parameters.
-Secondly, they ensure that not only the total (integrated over all wavelengths) irradiance is reproduced correctly but also its spectral distribution.
-The contribution of the UV wavelengths to the total irradiance is relatively weak [less than 8% for all wavelengths below 400 nm Krivova et al., 2006], and thus errors in its calculation are not necessarily evident in the TSI.
-Also, since faculae dominate irradiance variations in the UV [e.g., Unruh et al., 2008], it is crucial that their evolution is modelled properly.
-Thus although we now have one free parameter more than in the model by Vieira and Solanki [2010], the model is required to reproduce 3 additional independent records and is therefore better constrained.
+Table 1.
+Parameters of the Model Providing the Best Fit to theFive Considered Data Sets and Their Allowed Ranges^a magnetograms and continuum images (after 1974).
+The two new sets serve, first, to provide further constraints on the model and the values of the free parameters.
+Second, they ensure that not only the total (integrated over all wavelengths) irradiance is reproduced correctly but also its spectral distribution.
+The contribution of the UV wavelengths to the total irradiance is relatively weak (less than 8% for all wavelengths below 400 nm; Krivova et al. [2006]), and thus errors in its calculation are not necessarily evident in the TSI.
+Also, since faculae dominate irradiance variations in the UV [e.g., Unruh et al., 2008], it is crucial that their evolution is modeled properly.
+Thus, although we now have one free parameter more than in the model by Vieira and Solanki [2010], the model is required to reproduce three additional independent records and is therefore better constrained.